Woolverine94/biniou/README.md

 ## Updates

   * 🆕 **2023-12-02** : 🔥 ***New model for Stable Diffusion and img2img : SD-Turbo*** 🔥 Adding model [SD-Turbo](https://huggingface.co/stabilityai/sd-turbo) to modules Stable Diffusion and img2img.
-This model is a lightweight alternative to SDXL-Turbo as it use the same ADD (Adversarial Diffusion Distillation) training method, and is refined from SD2.1 instead of SDXL.
-It only require 8GB RAM to work and could produce content in less than 45 seconds on cpu-only.
+This model is a lightweight alternative to SDXL-Turbo as it use the same training method, but is refined from SD2.1 instead of SDXL.
+It only require 8GB RAM to work and lowered the bar of generation time under 45 seconds (44s) on cpu-only, which make it the fastest overall model for image generation in biniou.

   * 🆕 **2023-12-01** : 🔥 ***New video module : Stable Video Diffusion*** 🔥  Adding Stable Video Diffusion to the video modules.
 It's a very slow -at least on cpu- but qualitative model that will transform a single image into a video.
 It requires 16GB RAM at least.